 –Sylvie Grace Thompson Thygeson, "In the Parlor," an oral history from The Suffragists: From Tea-Parties to Prison, Regional Oral History Office, University of California, Berkeley, 1975.
 Courtesy, The Bancroft Library.

 Oral History Online allows users to carry out a unified search across all available resources in this subject area, encompassing: editorially selected free oral histories on the Web, oral histories contained in other Alexander Street full-text collections in your library, projects in the Alexander Street Oral History Series, and other narratives.
 Our interface orchestrates the search results into a unified results set and will connect users to all relevant content with a single search.

 Oral History Online is available on the Web through annual subscription.
 It contains an index and links to editorially vetted, Web-based oral histories in English in archives and libraries around the world, with links to full text, audio, and video when available.
 It also contains tens of thousands of in-copyright, full-text interviews from proprietary collections.
-Prices are scaled to budget and FTE.
-The database is updated quarterly.
+Prices are scaled to budget and full-time enrollment.